natdudley/railsgirlsblog/_posts/2014-08-11-rails-girls-nitrous.markdown

 ##How did it go?

-The proof of the pudding is in the cooking; it's all very well to try something out, but did it work out?
+It's all very well to try something out, but did it work?

 The feedback we received from students was overwhelmingly positive.
 They loved being able to dive right in and start learning straight away.
-An added benefit was the inbuilt previewing provided the students with a URL they could share with family and friends as they learned.
-Their friends and families could follow along at home, and see what our students were building.
+An added benefit came from the inbuilt previewing.
+This provided the students with a URL they could share with family and friends as they learned.
+They could follow along at home and see what our students were building.

 Positives: